AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 Format: `outstanding`

+* Shows a list of people with amount owed right below the search bar

 ### Clearing all entries : `clear`

 Clears all entries from the address book.

 Format: `clear`

+### Add payment made by client: `pay`

+Add the payment made by a particular client,

+Format: `pay INDEX amt/AMOUNT`

+* `INDEX` is the number of the person listed on the main GUI window.
+* Specify the amount `AMOUNT`

 ### Exiting the program : `exit`

 Exits the program.